cpske/ISP/Topics.md

 * [Agile at Microsoft](https://www.youtube.com/watch?v=-LvCJpnNljU) about the Visual Studio Team Services transition to agile.
 Interesting, but some fuzzy use of buzzwords like "team owns X", "team is empowered to ...".
 41 minutes.

-## Focus of this Course

-* Focus on software process related skills, knowledge, habits, and personal characteristics that will help you as professional dev.
-* Learn how software companies in Thailand develop software, and what skills, knowledge, characteristics their managers find important.
-* Jittat's slide: 3 dimensions of "Build the Right Product", "Build the Product Right", "Build it Fast".
-This course focuses on skills and habits to help you "Build it Right".
-  - A side-effect (maybe) is you can build *faster* and be more adaptive to change (so you build the right product).

-## Habits and Practices of a Professional Developer

-* Get help from working pros.

 ## Useful Skills and Habits for Software Developer

-### 1. Git and Github - beyond the basics.
+### Git and Github - beyond the basics.

-* Prerequisite: you should already know:
+* Basics you should already know:
-  - 2 ways to create a local git repo.
+  - 2 ways to create a local git repo with a remote.
-  - Concepts: local repo, remote, working copy, staging area (or "index"), commit.
+  - Concepts: local repo, remote, working copy, staging area ("index"), commit, HEAD.
   - How to check status of local repo.
   - How to add files to repo or update them.
   - Synchronize local repo with a remote repo.
 * Review, if necessary:
   - Git covered in Programming 2: [Intro to Git](https://skeoop.github.io/git/intro-git) and [Github](https://skeoop.github.io/git/intro-github), [dumb slides](https://skeoop.github.io/git/)
   - [Git Basics](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) from the excellent [ProGit Book](https://git-scm.com/book/en/v2).
 Free PDF and ePub of *ProGit* also on [git-scm.com](https://git-scm.com/book/en/v2).
+* Using Git
+    - understand git as a graph of commits.
+This really helps.
+    - use `git diff` (many forms) to see differences between last commit, stagin
+    - undo a change in file in working copy
+    - revise a commit, such as adding something you forget (w/o creating a new commit)
+    - "undo" a commit by rolling back HEAD to previous commit
 * How to view the history of a repository, and see what changed.
   - `git log`, `git log2`, `git history`, `gitk`, other visual tools
   - What is the meaning of commit ids? (`734a00b`)?